rust-lang/book/2018-edition/src/ch19-06-macros.md

 The `#[macro_export]` annotation indicates that this macro should be made available whenever the crate in which we’re defining the macro is brought into scope.
-Without this annotation, the macro can't be brought into scope.
+Without this annotation, the macro can’t be brought into scope.

 We then start the macro definition with `macro_rules!` and the name of the macro we’re defining *without* the exclamation mark.
 The name, in this case